NVIDIA/NVTX/README.md

 ## Give, don't take

 NVTX is primarily a *one-way* API.
 Your program gives information to the tool, but it does not get actionable information back from the tool.
 Some NVTX functions return values, but these should only be used as inputs to other NVTX functions.
-Programs should not behave differently based on these values, because it is important for tools to see programs behaving the same way they would without any tools present!
+Programs should not behave differently based on these values, because it is important that tools can see programs behaving the same way they would without any tools present!

 ## Avoid depending on any particular tool

 Do not use NVTX for any functionality that is required for your program to work correctly.
-If a program depends on a particular tool being present to work, then it would be impossible to use any other NVTX tools with this program.
+If a program depends on a particular tool being present to work, then it would be impossible to use any *other* NVTX tools with this program.
 NVTX does not currently support multiple tools being attached to the same program.

 ## Isolate NVTX annotations in a library using a Domain